 It’s Friday, which means, time to eat some snacks and enjoy life.
-Texas Caviar also known as cowboy caviar is a fun and easy dip.
+Texas Caviar also known as cowboy caviar is a fun and easy bean salad.
 It’s sweet and a tad spicy.
-Perfect for scooping up with tortilla chips.
+Perfect for scooping up with salty tortilla chips.

 One of my favorite ways to serve this bean salad is with savory meat.
 It doubles as a topper for seared fish or with grilled steak tacos.
 The possibilities are endless.